openPMD/openPMD-standard/EXT_ED-PIC.md

       - `reinjecting` (optionally add scheme specification - such as "thermal, T=1keV" - in the `particleBoundaryParameters` string)
       - `other`
+    - note: currently all particles must have the same boundary condition, might become a particle attribute in the future

   - `particleBoundaryParameters`
     - type: array of *(string)* of length 2 `N`